meedan/alegre/README.md

 alegre
 ------

-A media analsyis service.
+A media analysis service.
 Part of the [Check platform](https://meedan.com/check).
 Refer to the [main repository](https://github.com/meedan/check) for quick start instructions.

 ## Development